 Read a copy of the Minister Faafoi’s public announcement(external link).

-More information on the Button batteries; safer products and packaging Product Safety Policy Statement.
+More information on the Button batteries(external link); safer products and packaging Product Safety Policy Statement.